Select Page

 Advertisement:

-You can visit the Government of Canada site and answer a few questions to see if you’re eligible for Express Entry to Canada.
-It will take you about 10 – 15 minutes to complete the eligibility questions.
+You can visit the Government of Canada site to see if you are eligible for Express Entry.
+It takes about 10 – 15 minutes to find out if you are eligible and answer questions about your:

 Advertisement: